 Readings: There is no textbook.
-All course materials are available free of charge (except for the paper on which to print them) from the course blog, which is accessible from any Internet-connected computer.
+All course materials are available free of charge (except for the paper on which to print them) from the UTA library (online) or from the course blog, which is accessible from any Internet-connected computer.
 Each student is responsible for locating and printing these materials.
-(See the document entitled "Course Outline" for details; it is incorporated herein by reference.)
+(See the document entitled "Reading List" for details; it is incorporated herein by reference.)
 Bring the course materials to class with you, just as you would a textbook.

-Examinations: There are four course requirements:
+Examinations: There are three course requirements: